r3cubed/r3cubed.github.io/README.md

 ## 2021 Winter RM Camp

 Thank you, young participants, for the enthusiasm and the focus you have shown throughout the program.
 Many of you wanted to do more and longer.
 Instead of two days, 4-5 days.
-Instead of 10am to 5 pm, 9 am to 8 pm.
+Instead of 10 am to 5 pm, 9 am to 8 pm.
 I hear it and I am glad you enjoyed!
+Please accept my apology that we had to shorten the schedule because of the pandemic.
 So I'll do my best to have a longer program, at least 4 days in the coming years.

 Dear parents, thank you for your support for two days and honoring the harsh schedule.